 wine

-We start with: small scale, organic or biodynamic practices, wild yeasts, and chemical-free winemaking.
+We start with: small scale, organic or biodynamic practices, wild yeasts, and honest, chemical-free winemaking.
+Our current wine menu is here.

-Beyond that, the through-line is varietal, or we might say, “selection.”
-Whether it’s a particular blend of wild apples in our foraged ciders, the hybrid grapes exciting local winemakers, or a nearly extinct indigenous grape being revived by winemakers abroad, we curate a list highlighting lesser-known, provoking varietals, often from areas with extensive fermentation traditions that don’t get the same shine as the dominant wine regions of the world.
+You’ll likely also notice lots of less familiar grapes and locations.
+We take pride in curating a list highlighting lesser-known, provoking varietals, often from areas with extensive fermentation traditions that don’t get the same shine as the regions that dominate the international wine market.
 These varietals are the lineage of a moment when someone tasted something they thought was good in a local rather than global context and decided it should be cultivated, shared, and further explored.
-In many cases, they also represent a choice to do more work, pay closer attention, and take bigger risks for the sake of imparting a unique relationship with place and history into the wine/cider.
+In many cases, they also represent a choice to do more work, pay closer attention, and take bigger risks for the sake of imparting a unique relationship with place and history into the wine.
 We like to support this radical re-investment in diversity and more often than not, we find ourselves rewarded with novel, exciting drinking experiences, fascinating stories, and a broader palate.
+We hope you too will be excited by the opportunity to try something unexpected and/or appreciate those working to re-interpret established styles in a more “natural” context.

-So our list, whether grape or apple, near or far, is a catalog of people who believe we are in conversation with the Earth and that by raising and fermenting certain plants into drinkable form in a responsible way, we can better hear what that place is trying to say, take better care of it, and feel more deeply connected to it.
+Overall, we hope our wine menu at any given time is a catalog of people who believe we are in conversation with the Earth and that by raising and fermenting certain plants into drinkable form in a responsible way, we can better hear what that place is trying to say, take better care of it, and feel more deeply connected to it.
+We look forward to connecting with you over drinks and food at Circumstance sometime soon.